Mart1nSchulz/Schoku/README.md

 - options to control the number of threads
 - optionally provide statistics and timing information
 - optionally solve a single puzzle from a puzzle file
+- feature selection
+- options for puzzles that may have none or multiple solutions or are incorrect from the start

 Also, some adaptivity is welcome, e.g. when faster and/or specialized instructions may or may not be available.